Konsing/Punch-Hell-Game_Unity/ProjectDocument.md

 asking for more feedback - https://github.com/Konsing/ECS-179-Final-Project/blob/main/PunchHell/Documents/Evidence%20of%20Producer%20role/Screenshot%202024-03-22%20143106.png

-### Why other gameplay Mechanics were implemented (The descrepency between design and implementation)

-The group began coding within 48 hours of submission, and failed to implement my remade designs, ideas, and work due to relying on an inflexible framework for bullethells: "Danmaku".
-Dan Le, Ahmed, and Konsing were eseentially cornered, and cobbled together what little mechanics the Danmaku framework/library supported regardless of my designs.
-To their credit, they did try to implement as much as my ideas and designs as they could, but the time constraint really hampered progress.
+**Why other gameplay Mechanics were implemented (The descrepency between design and implementation)** The group began coding within too short a time before submission, and failed to implement my remade designs, ideas, and work due to relying on an inflexible framework for bullethells: "Danmaku".
+Cornered, we cobbled together what little mechanics the Danmaku framework/library supported regardless of my designs.
 I was only made aware of this fact 30 minutes before the demonstration, hence why my own contribution seems to pale in comparison.
 # Sub-Roles

 ## Audio